dhnaranjo/Project-Gucciberg/README.md

 I'd like to deliver the book in a variety of ways, as an eBook, as a PDF for screen reading, as a PDF ordered and marked for trimming and book binding, and as a PDF formatted for use with digital print services such as [Blurb](http://www.blurb.com).
 For the first round I'll be satisfied with a downloadable screen reading PDF.

+## How's it going so far?

+Pretty well.
 ## But why?

 I dunno, I think it's fun.
 I want to learn Elixir, I find the digital vs physical book debate interesting and I really like hip hop.
 Also I'm unemployed.